boboman13/BCasper/README.md

 To download, `git clone` the repository into the `./content/themes/` directory.

+## Changes

+* Centered post title and date when viewing.
+* Changed hover-link color, as per pre-5.0 release.

 ## Copyright & License

 Copyright (c) 2013-2014 Ghost Foundation - Released under the MIT License.